MHolmes91/mini-me/README.md

 * Custom Colors
 * Custom portfolio items
 * Custom fonts and sizing
+* Custom icon library not limited to fontawesome
 * Better explanation of available configuration options
 * Version 2.0
     * Migrate to a standard site generator framework